Victory Day (EST) in

 Estonian Victory Day is commemorates the victory of the Estonian military forces in the 1919 Battle of Võnnu, a key battle in the Estonian War of Independence.
 The battle was a significant moment in the establishment of the Republic of Estonia, asserting the nation's sovereignty and paving the way for international recognition.
 The day holds great importance for Estonians, as it symbolizes the resilience and determination of their fight for freedom and independence.

 The Battle of Võnnu, which took place from June 19 to 23, 1919, was fought between the Estonian and German Landeswehr forces, supported by Russian volunteers known as the White Brotherhood.
 The Estonian victory was crucial in preventing the German side from imposing their rule on Estonians and their newly established state.
 For the European Union, Estonian Victory Day represents a significant historical moment, symbolizing the shared values of democracy, self-determination, and national sovereignty, which are core principles upheld by all member states within the EU.

 Within the European Union, Estonian Victory Day is observed by Estonian communities across member countries.
 These observances often take the form of gatherings, cultural events, or other activities promoting Estonian history and identity.
 Additionally, diplomatic representations, including both the European Parliament and the Estonian government, use this occasion to highlight the importance of European unity and the shared values that underpin the union.
 Estonian Victory Day is celebrated annually on June 23, allowing European Union citizens to learn more about Estonia's history and engage with the country's culture and heritage.

-Top Tweets for Victory Day -Updated
+Top X Posts (formerly Tweets) for Victory Day -

 Top facts about Victory Day